-While the young mom wanted her home to feel colorful and lived in, she opted for a more classic approach to their master bath.
+While the young mom wanted her home to feel colorful and lived in, she opted for a more classic approach to their primary bath.
 "Right now, I am loving color for many reasons," she says—"mostly because having young children makes me want to be fun and not too severe.
 We have a playful, busy lifestyle and color fits the bill."
 While this rings true throughout the house, the Carrara marble bathroom served as a departure from the family's busy lifestyle.

-An oversize soak tub was the perfect finishing touch to her master retreat—and the final item on her dream wish list.
+An oversize soak tub was the perfect finishing touch to her primary retreat—and the final item on her dream wish list.
 "Being in the [interior design] business is a blessing and a curse," she says.
 "Seeing so many amazing products and projects brought me constant inspiration, but in the end, we had to stay cost-effective."